Handling Matrix Layout Differences on Different Platforms

 or row

-is the prefered vector interpretation.
+is the preferred vector interpretation.
 If the row

-vector interpretation is prefered, it is most performant to have row-major
+vector interpretation is preferred, it is most performant to have row-major

 matrix layout.
 Conversely if column